tsgates/arch-wiki-markdown/wiki/Privoxy.md

 all browsers.
 A useful alternative is to install system-wide ad blocking by setting a proxy address in your preferred browser.

-Once Privoxy has been installed download and install an AdBlock Plus easylist importer from AUR (i.e. privoxy-blocklist).
+Once Privoxy has been installed download and install the Opera urlfilter importer from AUR (i.e. blocklist-to-privoxy).
 You can optionally use an AUR Helper to do so.

 To block tracking via embedded Facebook "Like" button, Twitter "follow", and Google Plus "+1", edit /etc/privoxy/user.action and add these lines